 Sure, you can now find yoga studios, vegan-friendly restaurants and trendy bars here.
 But the town’s proximity to wilderness and laid-back aesthetic set it apart from other destinations in the region.
-The star attractions are natural setting and gently shelving beach, lined with chaise-filled bars.
+The star attractions in Holbox are the natural setting and gently shelving beach lined with chaise-filled bars.

-Perched at the tip of a promontory of forest-covered, fractured islands in the northeast corner of Yucatán, Holbox is still only accessible by boat.
-It’s this relative isolation that has preserved much of the settlement’s charm, and which makes it stand out.
+Perched at the tip of a promontory of forest-covered, fractured islands in the northeast corner of the Yucatán, Isla Holbox is still only accessible by boat.
+This relative isolation has preserved much of its charm.
+See for yourself with our guide to when to go, how to get there and what to see in Isla Holbox.

-A white-sand beach with spaced-out palm trees and a shallow shelf of water in the distance.
-A yellow-painted boat is visible in the foreground.
+A white sand beach with palm trees and shallow turquoise water in the distance.
+A yellow boat sits on the sand in the foreground.

 When should I go to Isla Holbox?

-November through March are cooler, less humid months to visit Isla Holbox.
-During this time, the region sees little rain and calmer seas, although accommodation prices peak during the Christmas and spring-break seasons.
+November through March are cooler, less humid months to visit Holbox.
+During this time, the region sees little rain and calmer seas, although accommodation prices peak around Christmas and during spring break for US students.

 Nonetheless, nature is at its best during this time.
-The bioluminescence is resplendent during the summer months on either side of a new moon, and the tiny organisms responsible for the phenomenon are what attract whale sharks to the region between May and September.
+The bioluminescence is resplendent during the summer months (June through September) on either side of a new moon, and the tiny organisms responsible for the phenomenon are what attract whale sharks to the region between May and September.

 How much time should I spend in Isla Holbox?

-It depends on your desired pace – for Isla Holbox a place to slow down and mellow out.
-The ideal spell is a two- or three-night break, which factors in the travel time to get to get here, allowing room to fit in a spot of snorkeling, a boat tour around Punta Mosquito and plenty of lounging on the beach.
+It depends on your desired pace because Isla Holbox a place to slow down and mellow out.
+The ideal spell is a weekend break of 2 or 3 nights, which factors in the travel time to get here and allows room for a spot of snorkeling, a boat tour around Punta Mosquito and plenty of lounging on the beach.

 Is it easy to get in and around Isla Holbox?